igreen724/igreen724.github.io/README.md

 # igreen724.github.io
+Hello, world!
 This is my college website for CS.